3manuek/3manuek.github.io/_posts/2016-04-20-FTS-InnoDB.markdown

 I came up with the conclusion that FTS is sometimes misunderstood.

-The point of this _article_ is to show dynamically how the search algorithms work, using non-fictional data (data sources were downloaded from www.gutenberg.org project) within an easy interface.
+The point of this _article_ is to show dynamically how the search algorithms work, using non-fictional data (data sources were downloaded from [Gutenberg project](www.gutenberg.org) ) within an easy interface.

 In order to show the effects off the field sizes over the query expansion algorithm, you will see two main tables (bookContent and bookContentByLine) both containing